rhuangabrielsantos/Formula1-Backend/README.md

-# Projeto F1
+# Formula1 Backend

 [![Build Status](https://travis-ci.org/rhuangabrielsantos/F1-Project.svg?branch=master)](https://travis-ci.org/rhuangabrielsantos/F1-Project)

-Bem vindo ao Repositório do Projeto F1,esse projeto consiste em uma corrida de carros, as regras da corrida estão no arquivo F1.pdf.
+Welcome to the "Formula 1 Backend" Project Repository, this project consists of a car race, the rules of the race are in the F1.pdf file.

-Para rodar o projeto em sua maquina local, você precisa ter o docker instalado, se não tiver instalado acesse o link abaixo e faça a instalação.
-Lembrando que se estiver usando linux é necessário o download do docker-compose também, ou use o Gitpod :) <br>
+To execute the project on your local machine, it is necessary to have the docker installed.
+If you have not installed it, click the link below and install.
+Remembering that if you are using linux, it is necessary to download the docker-composite as well or use Gitpod :) <br>

 <a>https://docs.docker.com/install/</a>

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/rhuangabrielsantos/F1-Project)

-# Configurando Ambiente
+# Setting up environment

-- Abra o terminal e rode o comando abaixo para clonar o projeto:
+- Open the terminal and run the command below to clone the project:

 <pre>git clone https://github.com/rhuangabrielsantos/F1-Project.git</pre>

-- Pelo terminal entre na pasta do projeto e rode o comando:
+- Through the terminal enter the project folder and run the command:

 <pre>docker-compose up -d</pre>

-- Dê o comando abaixo para visualizar o container criado.
+- Run the command below to view the container created.

 <pre>docker ps</pre>

-- Agora pegue o ID do container e escreva o seguinte comando substituindo o ID CONTAINER:
+- Run the command below to enter the created container

-<pre>docker exec -it (ID CONTAINER) bash</pre>
+<pre>docker exec -it Formula1-Backend bash</pre>

-- Você está dentro do container! <br><br>
+- You are inside the container! <br><br>

-- Rode os comandos a seguir para instalar as dependências do projeto:
+- Run the following command to install the project dependencies:

 <pre>composer install</pre>

-- Você já pode testar a aplicação rodando o comando
+- You can now test the application by running the command

 <pre>php verificarComandos</pre>